xwl42/tp/docs/UserGuide.md

 Here `STATUS` is "y" for attended and "n" for not attended

 **Examples:**
-- `marka 1 l/1 s/y` — Marks Lab 1 as *attended* for the 1st student.
+- Marks Lab 1 as attended for the 1st student: `marka 1 l/1 s/y`.
-- `marka 1:5 l/1 s/n` — Marks Lab 1 as *not attended* for students 1 through 5.
+- Marks Lab 1 as not attended for students 1 through 5: `marka 1:5 l/1 s/n`.

 <box type="warning">